apache/incubator-spot/spot-ingest/README.md

 The `spark_batch_size` is the time interval (in seconds) at which streaming data will be divided into batches.
 The default value is 30 seconds.

-You can apply a Spark job in local, client or cluster mode (using `-m , --master` and `-d , --deploy-mode` options).
+You can apply a Spark job on local, client or cluster mode (using `-m , --master` and `-d , --deploy-mode` options).

-Moreover, you can isolate the logs from Spark using the option `-r , --redirect-spark-logs`.
+Moreover, you can isolate the logs from Spark, using the option `-r , --redirect-spark-logs`.
 This is usefull in case of debugging.

-To start Distributed collector:<br />
+To start Streaming Listener:<br />
 `python start_listener.py -t "pipeline_configuration" --topic "my_topic" -p "number of partitions to consume"`

-Some examples are given below:Some examples are given below:<br />
+Some examples are given below:<br />
 1. `python start_listener.py -t flow --topic SPOT-INGEST-TOPIC -p 3 -g CUSTOM-GROUP-ID -n myApplication`<br />
 2. `python start_listener.py -t flow --topic SPOT-INGEST-TOPIC -p 1 --master yarn --deploy-mode cluster`<br />
 3. `python start_listener.py -t dns --topic SPOT-INGEST-DNS-TEST-TOPIC -p 4 --redirect-spark-logs /tmp/StreamingListener_Spark.log`<br />